-Underneath the railroad bridge, beginning the five or so miles of greenway along the Cape Cod Canal before we crossed the Sagamore Bridge
+The Cape Cod Four, underneath the railroad bridge as we began five or so miles of greenway along the Cape Cod Canal before we crossed the Sagamore Bridge

 When New Englanders think about taking a trip to Cape Cod, they have to factor in the time of day they will be driving and what that will mean for bridge traffic.
 “The bridge” for travelers from Boston and points north is the Sagamore, which crosses the Cape Cod Canal from the mainland to Sandwich.
 It’s only two lanes each way and clogs easily.
 Our concern for crossing to the Cape today was not traffic — we were the only cyclists taking the bridge — but that it’s a high bridge with one pedestrian sidewalk and some of us don’t really enjoy that experience.
 Check the photo below and guess which one of us — hint, it’s not Dee, who snapped photos the whole time she was crossing.
 Another hint: Most people who don’t enjoy high bridges tend to look down, to a place a few feet in front of them, while telling themselves reassuring things like “at least there’s no open grating on the sidewalk.”